chainsawriot/presentation-typeless/ess-intro-typing.md

 ## Interactive Help System and Describe Key

-It is not that efficient to press <C-h l> to find the above information out.
-How can you find which key is bound to which emacs function quickly?
+It is not that efficient to press `C-h l` to find out the above information.
+How can we find which key is bound to which emacs function quickly?
 The “pros” would recommend you — almost like a knee-jerk reflex— read(ing) the *fine* manual (RTFM).
 Well, sure you can, the excellent [ESS Manual](https://ess.r-project.org/Manual/ess.html) has a